Gustaf Svanberg the Younger

 Gustaf Svanberg was born in Uppsala in 1819, the son of Gustaf (an astronomer) and Fredrika Svanberg.
 Later in life he became mayor and active in municipal politics in Gothenburg.
 Svanberg was also elected as a member of the second chamber of the Swedish Parliament.

-The tomb that adorns Svanberg's Burial site is one of the most striking in the Old Cemetery.
-The allegorical female figure in bronze is called "Sorgen" and was made by the sculptress Sigrid Blomberg.
-A similar sculpture adorns the family grave of Carl Wijk in the Östra cemetery in Gothenburg.
+The tombstone that adorns Svanberg's Burial site is one of the most eye-catching in the Old Cemetery.
+The allegorical female figure in bronze is called "Sorrow" and was made by sculptress Sigrid Blomberg.
+A similar sculpture adorns Carl Wijk's family grave at Östra Cemetery in Gothenburg.

 Burial site: 0109-0461B